Oxen-AI/oxen-release/DataFrames.md

 ## Aggregate

 Oxen DataFrame aggregations can be helpful to quickly get statistics about your data.
-You can save these statistics to disk and commit them to track your stats about your data over time.
+You can save these statistics to disk and commit them to track stats about your data over time.

-The format for aggregations is similar to a lambda function.
-The inputs to the function are column name(s) you want to group by.
+The format for an aggregation query is similar to a lambda function.
+The inputs to the function are the column name(s) you want to group by.
 The outputs are functions you want to run over the grouped results.

 ```
 ('col_0') -> (min('col_1'), max('col_2'))
 ```

-This simple example aggregation would be if you wanted to find a distribution of labels in a dataset.
+This simple example aggregation query would be if you wanted to find a distribution of labels in a dataset.

-For example in our Cat Dog dataset you can group by the `'label'` column as input, and then run the `count()` function value over all the values in `'file'` as output.
+For example in our cats vs dogs dataset you can group by the `'label'` column, and then run the `count()` function value over all the values in the `'file'` column.

 ```
 $ oxen df annotations/train.csv -a "('label') -> (count('file'))"